Now placing students for the August start Places limited by mentor availability Apply now

 Explore

-Ideal time to begin with Pre-University Research Seminars or Academic Writing.
+Ideal time to begin with Field Seminars or Academic Essentials.
 Builds academic habits and field knowledge before the pressure of Year 12 applications.

 Prime window